uzh-rpg/rpg_youbot_torque_control/README.md

 Video: [http://www.youtube.com/watch?v=OMZ1XVXErKY](http://www.youtube.com/watch?v=OMZ1XVXErKY)
 More information: [Master Thesis](http://rpg.ifi.uzh.ch/docs/theses/Benjamin_Keiser_Torque_Control_2013.pdf), [More software from the Robotics and Perception Group](http://rpg.ifi.uzh.ch/software_datasets.html)

 This repository provides a torque controller for the KUKA youBot arm as well as a Service to generate trajectories which can then be executed by the torque controller.
-The Torque Controller has been tested under ROS-Groovy and Ubuntu 12.04.
+The Torque Controller has been tested under the following setups:

+* Ubuntu 12.04 with ROS-Groovy
+* Ubuntu 12.04 with ROS-Fuerte

 Installation
 ------------